Zero-field finite-momentum and field-induced superconductivity in altermagnets

-{\it{Discussion.}}---Considering spin-singlet superconductivity in altermagnets we have found a finite-momentum (FF) superconducting phase in the absence of any applied magnetic field.
-This zero-field FF phase is dependent on coinciding superconducting gap and altermagnet nodes, and notably do not appear in an $s$-wave superconductor.
-In the presence of external magnetic field, we have also uncovered field-induced superconductivity, due to an intricate interplay between Fermi surface shape and superconducting condensation energy.
-Although we have primarily been concerned with $d$-wave symmetry, our results are also directly applicable to $g$- and $i$-wave altermagnets, as long as the superconducting pairing has the same nodal structure.
-By analogy, off-aligned $d$-wave symmetries (or higher orders) will not produce the same physics.
+{\it{Discussion.}}---Considering spin-singlet superconductivity in altermagnets we find a finite-momentum (FF) superconducting phase in the absence of an applied magnetic field.
+This zero-field FF phase is dependent on coinciding superconducting gap and altermagnet nodes, and do not appear in an $s$-wave superconductor.
+In the presence of external magnetic field, we also uncover field-induced superconductivity, due to an intricate interplay between Fermi surface shape and superconducting condensation energy.
+Although we are primarily concerned with $d$-wave symmetry, our results are also directly applicable to $g$- and $i$-wave altermagnets, as long as the superconducting pairing at least partially has the same nodal structure, see SM \cite{SM}.
+We further validate that our finding of a zero-field FF phase is robust and present also when altermagnetism is induced by interactions \cite{Maier23}, see SM.